 Good supervisors play a critical role in helping Duke develop a positive work environment dedicated to excellence in education, research and patient care.
 Supervisors are the front line for any organization, so developing strong, supportive supervisors is typically the best way to improve individual and operational performance, staff retention, and the overall work environment.
-New supervisors are sometimes hired or promoted into positions overnight and assume management responsibility without any support or training.
-The Front Line Supervisor Program is designed to address the challenges of people management, financial management and budgeting, and project management.
+New supervisors are sometimes hired or promoted into positions and assume management responsibility overnight without any support or training.
+The Front Line Supervisor Program is designed to provide structured development in areas related to business acumen, people management, project management and select supervisory competencies.

 What will be included in the training?

-During the 9 month program, participants will participate in classes, coaching, and stretch assignments within your department which will provide training in a variety of areas including people management, budgeting, and project management.
+During the 6 month program, participants will participate in classes, coaching, self-directed learning and stretch assignments within your department which will provide a variety of developmental opportunities.

 Participants will take courses as a group that meet the core objectives of the program and, as individuals, may have opportunities to attend classes offered by Learning & Organization Development that meet the needs identified on their individual development plan.
 Department projects will provide opportunities for participants to apply the knowledge and skills learned through coursework in the work environment.
 Coaching will be provided to clarify goals and create an individual development plan.

 Managers and employees are in the best position to identify the best person to support the newly- and/or recently appointed supervisor’s professional development.
 Typically the manager will identify a staff member from your department or another Duke entity.

 How are mentors selected?

 Staff members from your particular department or area are identified and recommended by you and your nominee to participate as a mentor for your nominee.
 You and your nominee identify potential mentors to assist the nominee throughout the program.